brentkearney/workshops/README.md

 * Default times for new schedule items are estimated based on previous schedule entries, to reduce data entry time.
 * Authenticated JSON API for [an external video recording system](http://www.birs.ca/facilities/automated-video) to update lecture records.
 * Public access to workshop event information and schedules via JSON.
+* Application settings stored in the database, allowing admins to easily change settings with web interface.

 ### Future Features:
-* Application settings to be stored in the database, with UI for staff/admin to change them.
+* Staff can manage buildings and rooms, and assign participants to (i.e. hotel) rooms.
 * Staff and admin can create new events.
 * Staff and Organizers can add and invite members to their workshop.
 * Invitations will include a one-click RSVP link, allowing members to setup profiles, etc..